-The Fixed Rate Notes and the Floating Rate Notes, collectively referred to as the Senior Unsecured Notes, are direct unsecured obligations of the Corporation and rank equally and pari passu with all other existing and future unsecured and unsubordinated indebtedness of the Corporation.
+The Fixed Rate Notes and the Floating Rate Notes (collectively, the "Senior Unsecured Notes") are direct unsecured obligations of the Corporation and rank equally and pari passu with all other existing and future unsecured and unsubordinated indebtedness of the Corporation.
 The Senior Unsecured Notes are effectively subordinated to all of the Corporation's existing and future secured indebtedness to the extent of the value of the assets securing such indebtedness.
 They will rank senior in right of payment to all future obligations of the Corporation that are, by their terms, expressly subordinated in right of payment thereto and equal in right of payment with all existing and future obligations of the Corporation that are not so subordinated.

-The Senior Unsecured Notes are solidarily (jointly and severally) guaranteed, on a senior unsecured basis, as to the payment of principal, interest and premium, if any, and certain other amounts specified in the trust indenture governing them (the "Trust Indenture") and the associated supplemental indentures by certain subsidiaries of the Corporation representing combined EBITDA, when aggregated with the EBITDA of the Corporation (on a non-consolidated basis), of at least 80% of the consolidated EBITDA.
+The Senior Unsecured Notes are solidarily (jointly and severally) guaranteed, on a senior unsecured basis, as to the payment of principal, interest and premium, if any, and certain other amounts specified in the trust indenture governing them (such indenture, together with the applicable supplemental indenture governing each series of Senior Unsecured Notes, the "Trust Indenture") by certain subsidiaries of the Corporation representing combined EBITDA, when aggregated with the EBITDA of the Corporation (on a non-consolidated basis), of at least 80% of the consolidated EBITDA.
 As at the date hereof, Dollarama L.P. and Dollarama GP Inc. are the only guarantors.
 So long as any Senior Unsecured Notes remain outstanding and the Credit Facility is in full force and effect, all of the Corporation's subsidiaries that are guarantors from time to time in respect of indebtedness under the Credit Facility will be guarantors in respect of the Senior Unsecured Notes.